tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 - `style-loader`

-  `style-loader` doesn't support generating CSS source map at all - use `MiniCssExtractPlugin` instead.
+  `style-loader` doesn't support generating CSS source maps at all - use `MiniCssExtractPlugin` instead.

   still `MiniCssExtractPlugin` doesn't support HMR yet - so use `style-loader`